AllStarLink/ASL3-Manual/docs/adv-topics/scheduler.md

 ```

 ## System Cron
 As an alternative, you can also use the built-in `cron` utility to execute any system command or script on a schedule.
-Typically, you would would put them in the `root` cron schedule, which is commonly edited using `sudo crontab -e`.
+Typically, you would would put them in the `asterisk` cron schedule, which is commonly edited using `sudo crontab -u asterisk -e`.

+!!! warning "File Permissions"
+    Be sure if you are using the system `cron`, that your scripts can be executed by the Asterisk user (and not only executable by `root`, or some other user).
+Quite often, failure to execute scripts is traced back to Asterisk not having the permission to execute.
+See the [Permissions](./permissions.md) page for more information.

 Cron formatting and options are beyond the scope of this document, but there are lots of examples available on the internet.